If you are in the nursing profession, it is likely that you or a co-worker…

 Avoiding forklift accidents requires ensuring a safe work environment, maintaining equipment to ensure the safety of the operator and bystanders, providing a high level of worker training on the equipment, practicing safe work standards, and managing the flow of foot traffic around the forklift while it is in use.

-As your Los Angeles workers compensation attorney will explain, all covered workers are eligible for worker’s comp benefits even if they cause the accident.
+As your Los Angeles workers comp attorney will explain, all covered workers are eligible for worker’s comp benefits even if they cause the accident.
 The exception to this is if you are intoxicated on drugs or alcohol, or if you were doing something illegal at the time.
 Your injury is the only proof needed to file a worker’s compensation claim; this means you don’t need to prove that your employer directly caused it.

 If you have experienced a forklift injury, then workers compensation will cover the cost of your medical treatment, including initial treatment and any physical therapy you might require to recover.
 Workers comp pays for related out-of-pocket expenses, and it provides for around two-thirds of your lost income while you’re being treated for your injury.
 Should your injury result in a partial or total disability, then you may also receive a lump-sum cash settlement payout.